APPLICATION FOR INSTITUTIONAL MEMBERSHIP IN

 Characteristics of Your University

 3. What are the key characteristics and recent trends of the populations you would like to have participate in your local CIRTL population?
-Please include the number of doctoral and postdoctoral students you plan to support; any additional information about the number of TAs (if registered), international students, disciplines or demographics you’re able to include will help us understand the context of your institution & target population.

-5. What challenges do you foresee in aligning your institutional work with CIRTL’s mission and core ideas, or in building and implementing a local CIRTL community?
-(We will use this question to better understand how to support your engagement and connect you with resources or mentors within our Network.)
+5. What challenges do you foresee in aligning your institutional work with CIRTL’s mission and learning goals, or in building and implementing a local CIRTL community?
+We will use this question to better understand how to support your engagement and connect you with resources or mentors within our Network.

 Tips